mickey-is-codin/serverless-dinogram/src/markdown/people/eric-lund.md

 ---
 ## Dueling Dinosaurs Introduction

-**How are you doing today?**
+**Dinogram: How are you doing today?**

-I'm doing alright, a day full of meetings about DD actually.
+Dr. Lund: I'm doing alright, a day full of meetings about DD actually.

 **I have no doubt, it's exciting news and I'm sure everyone wants to hear your thoughts.
 Could you give an overview of what's happening with the Dueling Dinosaurs fossil right now?**